iorchard/burrito_docs/source/operation/netapp_tcp_rdma_perf.rst

 measured the throughput for sequential read/write and the IOPS for the random read/write.

-This tests were performed on a linux client against a linux NFS server using ramdisk so that the disk latency does not affect to the result and measure the only transport layer between TCP and RDMA.
+The tests were performed on a linux client against a linux NFS server using ramdisk so that the disk latency does not affect to the result and measure the performance of the transport layer in TCP and RDMA.

 * Server